OpsMx/enterprise-spinnaker/charts/oes/README.md

 ### Prerequisites

 - Kubernetes cluster 1.15 or later with at least 6 cores and 20 GB memory
-- Helm 3 is setup on client
+- Helm 3 is setup on client system
   ```console
   $ helm version
   ```